maschinenstadt/lib.js/README.md

 #### Browser support
 Integrated (the 2nd time) browser support/area.
 See "browser/".
 For this I've got a special Git repository @ github: a basic web project skeleton.
 See also the "browser/settings.js".
-You need to install this in "/lib.js" (see below), then clone the "www" repository, directly into your web root (or your sub's).
+You need to install THIS in "/lib.js" (see below), then clone the "www" repository, directly into your web root (or your sub's).

 	git clone https://github.com/maschinenstadt/www